 The objective of this course is to study the major decision-making areas of managerial finance.
 The focus is on financial theory, concepts, and tools for analyzing financial decisions based on fundamental principles of modern financial theory.
-The topics covered include discounted cash flow techniques; corporate capital budgeting and valuation; investment decisions under uncertainty; capital asset pricing; and market efficiency.
-Corporate financial policy, including capital structure, cost of capital, dividend policy, and related issues are analyzed.
-In this context, the course is designed to provide students with analytical tools that allow them to determine the "intrinsic value" of a corporation and to assess the effectiveness of corporate management in maximizing that value.
-Prerequisite: FIN230
+The topics covered include discounted cash flow techniques; corporate capital budgeting and valuation;

-FIN340 - Financial Reporting and Analysis
+FIN340 - Financial Reporting and Analysis 3 Credits